ggkopp/Capstone-Project/README.md

 - DataCleaning.ipynb : Data Cleaning steps that produced the Buoydata_modified.csv file
 - ExploratoryDataAnalytics.ipynb : Visualizations
 - MachineLearning.ipynb : Linear Regression model creation, testing, and results
+- Buoy Stations.png : Provides a map fo the buoys geographical location which are used in this project.

 ## Communication and Progression